jheel05/DSC_WOW_ABHAVYA/README.md

  Many women are unaware of their fundamental rights, so to let them know about their basic rights we have a "Rights" column.
 Where they can have enough knowledge about it.
  If a woman feels unsafe or wants to share something, she can have a one-to-one conversation with the coordinator of the site using our chat box function.
+ We don't reveal victim's identity in public.

 ## 'Women were incredible, Women are incredible, and Women will always be incredible'
 # Technical Stack
 - HTML
 - CSS